 Mummy-life is a mix of joys and struggles.
 It is eye bags, hearts bursting with love and pride, problem-solving and trouble-shooting and bouncing between bleak, gloomy days and victorious sunshine-y ‘ok we can do this!’ days — all rolled up in one.
 And I’m told this emotional ride never ends!

 Today, as a working-mother with a 4-month-old I am striking a better balance and getting better at motherhood every single day.
 My little boy also learns and grows with me.
 He has grown leaps and bounds from the early newborn days, not just in size (he is one chubby little guy!), but also in independence and maturity.
 The developments and milestones he has achieved and is still achieving, fills my heart with so much pride.

 As I was always told during the early days, it indeed does get better.
 Babies grow, and they learn, if you let them and teach them how to.
 I really do want to send some digital love across and encourage new mums or mums-to-be.
 Know that feeling overwhelmed is so, so normal and just a part of the process.
 Soon, when the sunshine peeks through the clouds, you’ll be on the other side with all the mummies that have gone before you, and sharing the same story to help other mums too!”

-Jaime Lee, 31, is married to Justin.
-She is the founder of The Paper Bunny and mum to Jonah, 4 months.
+Jaime Lee, 32, founder of The Paper Bunny, is married to Justin and mum to Jonah, 1.